This page is constantly updated. The information on this page is valid for the event you are about to attend.

 - It can be transmitted through shared plastic or metal surfaces, but there is uncertainty how long the virus can live.
 Probably between 2 hours and 4 days.

 - By direct contact with saliva/mucus from someone who has it.

 - It has been found in faeces of people who are infected with the virus.

 - It hasn’t been found yet in semen or vaginal fluid.

 - Other coronaviruses do not efficiently transmit through intercourse.

-In the spirit of harm reduction, we also want to give some extra safety measures if you still decide to meet people beyond our events.
-This benefits not only your safety, but also those of others and society in general.
+In the spirit of harm reduction, we also want to give some extra safety measures if you still decide to meet people beyond our gatherings.
+This benefits not only your safety but also those of others and society in general.

 Transmission risks while getting intimate

 - Kissing can easily pass covid.
 Avoid kissing anyone who is not part of your small circle of close contacts.

 - Sucking fingers might spread covid.
 We touch a lot of surfaces, and this is a highway for the virus.